 "We want the bad guys to know we are there, and hopefully deter them," he said.

-Retail associations say theft is a chronic, year-round problem that increases around Christmas
+Retail associations say theft is a chronic, year-round problem that increases around Christmas because of the increase in shoppers.

 "When you have more people in stores there are more shoplifters in stores," said Barbara Staib, director of communications for the National Association for Shoplifting Prevention.